davidrequena/DESeq2/README.md

 This code includes some basic steps:
 1. SET UP:
-* Installation and/or calling the libraries
+* Install and/or call the required libraries
 * Input sample metadata
 * Create the DEseq2 object
 2. Explore the data: